pgzqtss/digit_recognizer/README.md

 ### Validation

-- The [check.py] script loads the predictions from [out.csv] and compares them with the expected labels.
+- The [check.py] script loads the handwritten images and the predicted output.
+Allow us to compare whether it is correct or not.
-- Any mismatches are displayed along with the corresponding images.